toshiouchi/CTCMask/README.md

 ## Improvements from usual Mask-Predict

 For using CTCLoss, two improvements are carried out.
 One is target input of Transforemer Decoder ( captions ) is upsampled to twice the length in the sequence length direction.
-One is improvments of inference function, l-th outputs of Transformer Decoder is twice length in the suqeunce length direction, therefore it is not used for input of l+1-th Transformer Decoder target input.
+One is improvment of inference function, l-th outputs of Transformer Decoder is twice length in the suqeunce length direction, therefore it is not used for input of l+1-th Transformer Decoder target input.
 So, outputs of l-th Transformer Decoder is decoded with CTC decode method into number sentence and softmax probabilities.
 With this probablities, l-th decoded output number sentence is masked, and input of l+1-th Transformer Decoder is made.

 ## Learning curve